veren4/SMILES_featurization/README.md

 * alphabet_finder_0.py\
 A script that extracts the token-alphabet from a file that contains SMILES with my own tokenization method and saves them to a txt file.

-* Handling_large_datasets.ipynb\
-My (failed) approach to generate a script that can handle (large) files without loading them into memory all at once.

 * Lenselink_0_Mapping_SMILES_to_Lenselink.ipynb\

 * Lenselink_1_Molecular_Notation_Transformation.ipynb\